The-CodeBreakeR/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a Ph.D. student in the Department of Computer Science at the University of British Columbia, where I work under the supervision of Dr. William Evans.
-My research interests encompass Algorithms, Game Theory, and Blockchains.
-My research goal is to design system models that incorporate provably efficient algorithms, incentivize self-interested agents to behave constructively, and decentralize power.
-I received my B.Sc. degree in Computer Engineering from the Sharif University of Technology and my M.Sc. degree in Computer Science from the University of British Columbia.
+I am a Ph.D.
+Candidate in the Department of Computer Science at the University of British Columbia, supervised by Dr. William Evans.
+My Ph.D. research project focuses on optimization with explorable uncertainty.
+With a solid background in both the theory and practice of computer science, I am interested in algorithms, blockchains, and machine learning.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Ali_Tabatabaee.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.